utkarshayachit/simplified-batch/README.md

 # the resize complete.
 ```

-### Using Redis Cache
+### Using Redis Cache (if enableAzFinSimRedisCache is true)

-The AzFinSim application analyzes trades from the redis cache deployed as
+The AzFinSim application can analyze trades from the redis cache deployed as
-part of the deployment.
-Thus, one of the first tasks is to populate the redis cache.
+part of the deployment when deployed with `enableAzFinSimRedisCache=true` parameter.
+One of the first tasks is to populate the redis cache.
 Let's fill up the cache with 100,000 synthetic trades using the following command.

 ```sh